genfuru011/Salvia/docs/en/ARCHITECTURE.md

 ## Overview

-Salvia is a next-generation frontend engine for Ruby applications (Rails, Sinatra, Roda, etc.).
+Salvia is a next-generation frontend engine for Ruby applications (Rails).
 It brings the **Islands Architecture** and **Server Components** concepts to the Ruby ecosystem, enabling a "True HTML First" approach where you can build modern, interactive UIs using JSX/TSX without abandoning your favorite Ruby framework.

 ### The "ERBless" Vision